Yarmouth and Norwich Railway: Operation

 The terminus at Great Yarmouth later became Yarmouth Vauxhall railway station.

 The Y&NR acquired five locomotives and 15 carriages to operate the service.

 The Y&NR was the first railway in the UK to install block signaling making use of the Cooke & Wheatstone Electric telegraph for this purpose.
 Members of the public were also allowed to use the system to send messages which the company would then deliver to the recipient.

 Merger

-The Y&NR was merged with the Norwich & Brandon Railway on 30 June 1845, just prior to the opening of the latter, to form the Norfolk Railway, itself a founding constituent of the Great Eastern Railway amalgamation in 1862.
+The Y&NR was merged with the Norwich and Brandon Railway on 30 June 1845, just prior to the opening of the latter, to form the Norfolk Railway, itself a founding constituent of the Great Eastern Railway amalgamation in 1862.
 The route is now part of the Wherry Lines.